Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Paid Parental Leave

-In addition to the unpaid leave described above, in-unit faculty members who are covered by the BOT-UFF collective bargaining agreement and are E&G funded, are granted, upon written request, a paid parental leave for up to six months when the faculty member becomes a biological parent or a child is placed in the faculty member’s home per adoption.
+In-unit faculty members who are covered by the BOT-UFF Collective Bargaining Agreement are granted, upon written request, a paid parental leave for up to six months when the faculty member becomes a biological parent or a child is placed in the faculty member’s home for purposes of adoption.
+Faculty members with an instructional assignment may only be relieved from regular teaching duties for one semester while using paid parental leave.
 Paid parental leave can only be taken once during a faculty member’s career at the University.
-Two or more faculty members employed by the University are not eligible to receive simultaneous paid parental leave for the same birth or adoption.
-A faculty member who utilizes this benefit shall have the total number of hours used deducted from his or her sick, and/or annual leave balance if applicable, upon separation from the University.
-This policy is subject to change based on the outcome of collective bargaining.
-For more details on paid parental leave, visit: http://dof.fsu.edu/Leave/Attendance-and-Leave/Parental-Leave.
+Two or more faculty members employed by the University are not eligible to receive paid parental leave for the same birth or adoption.
+A faculty member who utilizes this benefit shall have the total number of hours used deducted from their sick, and/or annual leave balance if applicable, upon separation from the University.
+Contract and grant-funded faculty members shall be eligible to the extent that such program benefits are permitted by the terms of the contract or grant and the rules of the funding agency, and the adequate amount of funding is available for this purpose in the contract or grant.
+When applicable and in accordance with federal and state guidelines, paid parental will run concurrently with unpaid parental leave and FMLA.
+This policy is subject to change based on the outcome of annual collective bargaining.
+All issues related to how parental leave affects the timing of the Promotion and Tenure process should be discussed with the Office of Faculty Development and Advancement.

 Leave Reporting